 It’s totally normal.

-When I started my first blog back in 2013 I didn’t have to do anything and people naturally started to comment on my posts and to follow my blog.
+When I started my first blog back in 2013 I didn’t have to do anything and people naturally stumbled across my first blog, started to comment on my posts, and to follow my blog.

-In 2016 I heard the same crickets you are hearing now, too.
+In 2016 as I started my 3rd blog it was already different.
+I heard the same crickets you are hearing now, too.

 TABLE OF CONTENT

 - Have catchy headlines

 - Paid Ads

 - Social media (Facebook, Instagram, Twitter)